Frequently Asked Questions

 - Can you help with social media like Facebook and Twitter?

 - Yes.
 If you need more buzz, we can help you get it.
-We can help automate the process, which reduces your work.
+We can also help automate the process, which reduces your work.

 - You work with a lot of churches and Christian non-profits.
 I’m not a Christian.
 Should I call someone else?